 - Infant Immortality: Averted in "Albuquerque"."You know, I'd never been on a real airplane before ...
 And the little kid in back of me kept throwin' up the whole time ...
 And, oh yeah, three of the airplane engines burned out / And we went into a tailspin and crashed into a hillside / And the plane exploded in a giant fireball / and everybody died"

 - Inherently Funny Words: Frequently among his lyrics.
-Some of Al's favorites include "weasel" and "uvula".
+May of his favorites include "weasel," "uvula," "plumber," "bowling" and occasionally "poodle."
+And of course, "AAAAAAAA-AAAAAAAAA-AAAAAA-AAAAAAALBUQUERQUE!!!!"

 - Ink-Suit Actor: His roles on Transformers Animated, Lilo & Stitch: The Series, and My Little Pony: Friendship Is Magic.
 Also appeared as himself on The Simpsons.
 Of course.

-- In the Style of...: At least half of Al's non-parodies mimic the style of another significant musician, perhaps the most famous being "Dare To Be Stupid", his take on Devo.
+- In the Style of... / Musical Pastiche: At least half of Al's non-parodies pastiche the style of another significant musician, perhaps the most famous being "Dare To Be Stupid", his take on Devo.
 In addition, every album but the first and fifth contains a medley of then-recent hit songs performed as a polka.

 - "Dog Eat Dog" parodies Talking Heads, and even includes modified versions of lines from "Once in a Lifetime".
 Al even puts on a David Byrne-style giant suit when performing this song live.